withbetterco/code-challenge/README.md

 # Code challenge

 ### Preface
-This is a real-world sample of a code challenge our agency commonly  face.
+This is a real-world sample of a code challenge our agency commonly faces.
 We are trying to get a good idea of how you think as a coder and how you collaborate.
 We value your skill, taste and ability to self direct and do the work over anything else.
+Treat this code challenge as if it was a reall assignment and you were working to collaborate with us.

 ### Challenge / Participants Sign in API